Welcome to my new web site dedicated to living fully, here and now.

 And third, maybe even most importantly, I have tried to advance on the journey to illumination relying on the Sutrayana and it produced wonderful, clear and permanent but not thorough results (entry-level non-dual insights, cessation trans, anatta, and sunyata states.
 I write extensively about these experiences in my upcoming book, After Anatta.)

 Why those results were not thorough?
 Well, obviously my mind was way too restless and my connection with the outer and inner worlds was way too strong, so really dealing with it all was quite beyond the reach of (what I now perceive as) mostly mentally and intellectually oriented practices of Sutrayana.
-Everyday life, emotions, desires, passions, body, and its energies, etc. are more or less ignored on the Sutrayana path (as it is the Path of renunciation, basically), and I simply needed something more.
-All in all, Sutrayana remains an important and powerful Path, no doubts there.
+Everyday life, emotions, desires, passions, body, and its energies, etc. are more or less ignored on the Sutrayana path (as it is the Path of renunciation, basically), and I simply needed something more: Tantra.
+All in all, Sutrayana remains an important and powerful Path, no doubts there, and provides an absolutely necessary foundation for more advanced practices.

 Vajrayana, the third path in the overall Buddhist tradition, truly is high-tech practice.
-And it really takes favorite karmic conditions and sufficient sukriti (spiritual merit) to even begin to comprehend the profundity and potential of Tantric Buddhist practices, it would seem.
+And it really takes favorite karmic conditions and sufficient sukriti (spiritual merit) to even begin to comprehend the profundity and potential of Tantric Buddhist practices.
 It takes a really open heart, flexible and above all imaginative mind to even start employing the Tantric techniques, in my experience.
 No need to ignore, push, and intellectualize away anything.

 I have had a lot of wise mentors, teachers, instructors in life thus far.
 And I am grateful for that, I have learned so much!
 Through all those wise men and women, however, there has always been shinning only one Light: my immortal spiritual Master (photo on the left).